 What Is Advertising Injury?

 Advertising injury means injury committed by a business in the course of advertising its products or services.
 The injury may be committed against an individual or another business.
-The injured party typically suffers a financial loss.
-For example, your business publishes an ad that disparages another company, damaging its reputation.
+The injured party typically suffers a financial loss—for example, if your business publishes an ad that disparages another company, damaging its reputation.
 Your ad causes the injured party to lose customers.
 The injured party then sues your firm for compensatory damages to recoup the income it has lost.